 Concrete is an essential building block.
 It’s the foundation of many homes and is the first step in projects such as paving a driveway, adding a deck or patio, or expanding a garage.
-Even installing a larger air conditioning unit or shed can require putting down concrete to form a stable and properly sealed surface for the new addition.
+Even installing a larger, highly-rated air conditioning unit, or building a shed foundation can require putting down concrete to form a stable and properly sealed surface for the new addition.

 The cost of concrete depends on the slab’s size and thickness, but you can expect to pay $4–$8 per square foot.
 We’ve detailed the cost of common concrete slab projects and shared ways to save money.